 Sharing your story humanizes your brand.
 As a small business owner or personal brand, marketing your products and services with an "announce and sell" approach is not enough.
 When starting out as a new business owner, it can be difficult as consumers are skeptical about giving money to new businesses.
 Sell your products and services with a story.
 Make your potential clients feel and want what you have to offer.
-They should find a solution to thier problems in your brand message.
+They should find a solution to their problems in your brand message.
 Remember, people buy from people.

 Partner with brands and businesses that has a similar or the same target audience as you.
-The goal of collaboration is to attract more visibility to your business, bring in revenue, and of course have a chance to build great relationships with businesses that are great resources to have for your purpose.
+The goal of the collaboration is to attract more visibility to your business, bring in revenue, and of course, have a chance to build great relationships with businesses that are great resources to have for your purpose.
 Rapper A-Boogie Wit Da Hoodie posted a list of artists on his Instagram page that he wanted to work with in 2018.
 He wrote, "I am always looking to better myself and for 2018 I want to get better at reaching out to my fellow Artists in order to give the fans great music..."
 He was very specific and listed at least 15 artists which included talents such as Jay-Z, Beyonce, Rihanna, Demi Lovato, & Bruno Mars just to name a few.
 He definitely knows the power of collaboration!
-So get together with other business and form an event together, workshop, or in A-Boogie's case, music.
+So get together with other businesses and form an event together, workshop, or in A-Boogie's case, music.

 5. Show Up.

-People will have no idea that your company exist if you do not show up and market your yourself.
+People will have no idea that your company exists if you do not show up and market yourself.
 Market on social media, your website, magazines, Facebook Ads, etc. Show up on different platforms in order to get noticed.
 Networking is also key.
 Start showing up at virtual events.
 Network with the mindset of a servant.
 How can your business bring value to them?
 Can your product or service help their business grow?
 Showing up also means not missing out on that webinar that you signed up for.
 Stay committed and consistent with yourself and your business.
-If you've made a personal note to take some time to sit and work on your business for a couple hours on a particular day, show up and do it even if you are tired!
+If you've made a personal note to take some time to sit and work on your business for a couple of hours on a particular day, show up and do it even if you are tired!

 6. Batch Your Work.

-Choose one day out of the week to plan content for your blog, podcast, live stream videos, marketing material or whatever it is that you feel should be dispersed out to your audience throughout the week.
+Choose one day out of the week to plan content for your blog, podcast, live stream videos, marketing material, or whatever it is that you feel should be dispersed out to your audience throughout the week.
 This can save you so much time as we know time is money.
-Most successful entrepreneurs, plan ahead and barely do certain things in real time.
+Most successful entrepreneurs, plan ahead and barely do certain things in real-time.
 One of the tools we like to use when posting content on Instagram is Planoly.
 You can schedule Instagram posts ahead of time with the awesome app.

 7. Educate Yourself.

 Dedicate yourself to becoming a lifelong learner.
 If you are lacking a skill, learn how to do it.
-Attend training's, webinars and seminars, read books, or take a course.
+Attend trainings, webinars, and seminars, read books, or take a course.
 Remember, you might be one skill away from becoming a millionaire!
-Do not let anything that is learn-able prevent you from accomplishing your goals and earning money.
+Do not let anything that is learnable prevent you from accomplishing your goals and earning money.

 8. Hire a Business Coach

 There comes a point in time when you'll need guidance from a business coach.
-Coaches will help you get untuck, help you with your goals, and will help you reach the next level for your business.
+Coaches will help you get unstuck, help you with your goals, and will help you reach the next level for your business.